pranavpr/cardinfo.github.io/_posts/2019-03-27-best-credit-cards-of-2019-in-india.md

 #### 1. HDFC Infinia Credit Card

-{% include image.html image="hdfc-bank-infinia-credit-card.jpg" alt="HDFC Infinia Credit Card" class="cc-center" %}
+{% include image.html image="hdfc-bank-infinia-credit-card.jpg" alt="HDFC Infinia Credit Card" class="cc-center mb-3" %}

 HDFC Infinia Credit Card is for the elitist and is invite only card.
 This card comes with unique No Pre-set spending limit feature and best reward rate of 3.3% on all spends.
 Below are the main highlights of this card: